vacanza/holidays/SPONSORSHIP.md

 **A:** No, previously submitted pull requests are not eligible for sponsorship.
 Only contributions linked to issues explicitly labeled with sponsorship are considered part of the program.
 These issues will also include a label indicating their complexity or the associated payment amount.

 **Q: What are the acceptance criteria for a sponsored task to be eligible for payment?**
-**A:** In order to be eligible for payment, the pull request must be successfully merged into the dev branch.
+**A:** To be eligible for payment, the pull request must be successfully merged into the dev branch.
 This typically requires 100% test coverage (in line with the current project standard) and adherence to strict code style and quality guidelines.
 Please refer to our contributing guide and recently merged PRs for examples.
 These standards help maintain the high quality of a project used by millions, with over 10 million downloads per month.

 ## Contact